bluesky-social/atproto-website/content/lexicons/atproto-com.md

 Parameters:

-- `nameOrDid` Required string.
-The name or DID of the repo.
+- `user` Required string.
+The username or DID of the repo.
-- `type` Required string.
-The NSID of the record type.
+- `collection` Required string.
+The NSID of the collection.
-- `tid` Required string.
-The TID of the record.
+- `rkey` Required string.
+The key of the record.
+- `cid` Optional string.
+The CID of the version of the record.
+If not specified, then return the most recent version.

 Output: